mongodb/specifications/source/connection-string/connection-string-spec.md

   ```

 - Key value pairs: A value that represents one or more key and value pairs.
 Multiple key value pairs are delimited by a
   comma (",").
 The key is everything up to the first colon sign (":") and the value is everything afterwards.
+Drivers
+  MUST handle subsequent colon signs (":") within the value, unless otherwise specified in this document.\
-If any
+  If any keys
-  keys or values containing a comma (",") or a colon (":") they must be URL encoded.
+  or values contain a comma (",") they MUST not be provided as part of the connection string, since it would interfere
+  with parsing.
 For example:

   ```
   ?readPreferenceTags=dc:ny,rack:1